 Know Store Policies

 Knowing a store's policy on returns can help you determine where to buy.
-A previous trend of extending "return days" during the holidays is being seen less and less these days.
-Many retailers are including restocking fees and shorter return deadlines.
+Due to COVID-19, many retailers extended their return policies for the 2020 holiday season.
+Many retailers may charge a restocking fee for big-ticket items.
 Almost all the major retail chains have clamped down on requiring receipts for returns and exchanges, and many keep a database of individuals who tend to abuse return policies.
 If you get onto an "abuse" list, prepare to be turned down.

 Ask for Gift Receipts